-As these are a small turbo, then once you start to up the boost pressure, then a lot of heat also comes along.
+As these are a small turbo, once you start to increase the boost pressure you also get a increase in heat produced.
 A small turbo that’s boosting to the max will have extremely hot air coming out of it, which needs to be cooled down before entering the engine.
 A Front Mount Intercooler is required for a good stage 2 setup as the stock Side Mount Intercooler simply cannot cool the air down sufficiently enough.
 Check our Intercooler section for advice on choosing the right intercooler setup.

 To view our full guides follow the links below!